 Who is responsible for the Hague Convention in Australia?

 In Australia, the Australian Central Authority in the Department of the Attorney-General is responsible for administering the Hague Convention.

-The convention has been in effect here since 1987.
-Implementation of the Hague Convention is made through the Family Law Act 1975 and Family Law (Child Abduction Convention) Regulations 1986.
+The convention has been in effect in Australia since 1987 and was implemented through the Family Law Act 1975 and Family Law (Child Abduction Convention) Regulations 1986 .